 The rest of the built-in roles allow management of specific Azure resources.
 For example, the Virtual Machine Contributor role allows the user to create and manage virtual machines.
 For a list of all the built-in roles, see Azure built-in roles.

 Only the Azure portal and the Azure Resource Manager APIs support Azure RBAC.
 Users, groups, and applications that are assigned Azure roles cannot use the Azure classic deployment model APIs.

 In the Azure portal, role assignments using Azure RBAC appear on the Access control (IAM) blade.
 This blade can be found throughout the portal, such as management groups, subscriptions, resource groups, and various resources.

 When you click the Roles tab, you will see the list of built-in and custom roles.

-For more information, see Add or remove Azure role assignments using the Azure portal.
+For more information, see Assign Azure roles using the Azure portal.

 Azure AD roles

 Azure AD roles are used to manage Azure AD resources in a directory such as create or edit users, assign administrative roles to others, reset user passwords, manage user licenses, and manage domains.
 The following table describes a few of the more important Azure AD roles.